Skip to main content

 (DC Comics)

-Grant Morrison and Dave McKean’s Arkham Asylum: A Serious House on Serious Earth features Batman doing what he does best: beating the Bat-snot out of the rogues gallery.
+Grant Morrison and Dave McKean’s Arkham Asylum: A Serious House on Serious Earth features Batman doing what he does best: beating the snot out of the entire Rogues Gallery.
 In this story, Batman is called in to the infamous Arkham Asylum to quell a deadly riot, forcing him to face many of his old foes in sequence.
 As he makes his way through the depths of the madhouse, Batman is thrust deeper into battle with his personal demons.
-Gotham could certainly use a little self-reflection to get its Bat-act together.
+Gotham certainly deserves a little time for self-reflection too; maybe then it will get its act together.

 6. The Court of Owls